crhntr/muxt/decisions/00003_use_single_file_tests.md

 It was getting really expensive to maintain both the unit and high level code generation tests;
 The tests are coupled tightly to the implementation.
-Whenever changed code generation I would need to update all the tests.
+Whenever I changed code generation, I would need to update all the tests.
 [This change where I wrapped the result data in a struct is a good example of a huge test change required by a smaller generation change.](https://github.com/crhntr/muxt/commit/9306e6d4b37e343d4c84f3d70e04025c77e4c0db).

 ## Decision